 Backups may be made of the Subscribers' or RA's private confidentially keys.
 The keys are then copied and stored in encrypted form and protected at a level no lower than stipulated for the primary version of the keys.

 Offline CA keys are stored as offline key backups.
-When an offline CA key is activated it is temporarily restored to the online CA system and then removed from the online CA system again.
+When an offline CA key is activated it is temporarily restored to the offline CA system.

 6.2.5 Private Key archival